Our Drinking Water Supply Is So Much Better And So Much Safer Than It Was 100 Years Ago

 - Coal plants

-Who is responsible?It begins with a number of industrial activities such as running coal plants, incineration of hospital waste, or manufacture of cement.
-These activities release mercury into the atmosphere, where it mixes with other gases in the atmosphere which results in it being present in rain or snow.
-Then runoff water takes it to rivers and catchments.
+Mercury pollution begins with several industrial activities such as running coal plants, incineration of hospital waste, or manufacturing cement.
+These activities release mercury into the atmosphere, where it mixes with other gases in the atmosphere, which means it turns up in rain or snow, then runoff water takes it into rivers and catchments.

 - fluorescent bulbs

 You can find all of the above in landfills, posing a hazard to the environment, groundwater supply, streams, and water catchments.

 Permissible Limit of Mercury In Drinking WaterHow much mercury is safe?

 The ‘safe’ maximum level of mercury in drinking water is 0.001 mg/L. According to National Health and Medical Research Council, the average concentration of mercury in the community water supply is 0.0001 mg/L. State-owned water companies monitor levels of chemical contaminants, including mercury, in the community water supply to make sure they pass the Australian Drinking Water Guidelines.

 What Are The Health Effects Of Mercury In Drinking Water?